OmniLayer/spec/README.md

 If creating a title to a house or deed to land, the number of properties should be 1.
 Don’t set number of properties to 10 for 10 pieces of land – create a new property for each piece of land, since each piece of land inherently has a different value, and they are not interchangeable.

-Once this property has been created, the creator owns them at the address which broadcast the message creating them.
+Once this property has been created, the tokens are owned by the address which broadcast the message creating the property.

 Say you want to do an initial distribution of 1,000,000 digital tokens for your company “Quantum Miner”.
 Doing so will use a varying number of bytes, due to the use of null-terminated strings.
 This example uses 80 bytes: